 There are three main types of product packaging that you may need, depending on what sort of products you sell and how they’re getting them to the consumer.
 Let’s take a look at each one.

 You need to package up the product itself.
 This will immediately protect whatever you’re selling.
-Think the bottle for the shampoo, or the wrapper for the candy bar, or the jewelry box for the earrings that you’re selling.
+Think the bottle for the shampoo, or the wrapper for the candy bar, or the box for the jewelry that you’re selling.
 The product packaging also includes the labels and/or hanging tags that will go on those products, if applicable.

 The immediate product packaging is likely going to be the central focus, so this is where you should start.
 If customers are seeing it on a shelf, what will make them want to grab it?
 Functionality and aesthetics are both important here.